rust-lang/lang-team/src/design_notes/general_coroutines.md

-- Note these two approaches are "isomorphic": a coroutine that returns `GeneratorState<T, T>` could be wrapped to return `T` by some sort of combinator and a coroutine that only returns `T` can have `yield` and `return` values manually wrapped in `GeneratorState`:
+- Note these two approaches are "isomorphic": a coroutine that returns `GeneratorState<T, T>` could be wrapped to return `T` by some sort of combinator and a coroutine that only returns `T` can have `yield` and `return` values manually wrapped in `GeneratorState`.
+This is just about ergonomics:
 ```rust
 // Without enum wrapping:
 std::iter::from_fn(|| {